asreview/asreview/docs/source/extensions/overview_extensions.rst

 Other helpful tools developed by the community not necessarily written in Python.

 * Automatically generate a report on interrater reliability
-    - This rmarkdown file takes the two csv files from ASReview, one for each independent reviewer of a literature database, and automatically generates a report summarising the degree of agreement between the two raters.
+    - This R Markdown file takes two CSV files from ASReview, one for each independent reviewer of a literature database, and automatically generates a report summarising the degree of agreement between the two raters.
     - All the material is available on the `corresponding GitHub repository <https://github.com/langtonhugh/asreview_irr>`__

 * xref2csv tool to convert XREF XML files to CSV files required for ASreview